Experiencing Stuttering In Games? Here’s The Fix

 Can you truly play video games like that?

-Many modern PC games have a built-in performance utility, but you could always use a separate one.
+Many contemporary PC games have a built-in performance utility, but you could always use a distinct one.
 With these tools, you can see how much FPS you’re getting and decide if it is sufficient or if you want more.

 Table of ContentsShow